 Skip to Content

-Fire Crackers (Comeback Crackers)
+Spicy Fire Crackers

-These spicy and crispy Comeback Crackers are light and flaky with a little kick to them.
+These spicy and crispy Fire Crackers are light and flaky with a little kick to them.
 This party snack is so delicious and easy to make, they will keep you coming back for more!

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.